thinkloop/coding-challenge-video/README.md

 ### Installation
 1. Clone the repo
-2. Build the project by simply running `gulp` in the project root
+2. Build the project by running `gulp` in the project root
 3. Open `dist/index-1.0.0.html` in a browser

 ### Architecture